robtweed/qoper8-stric/README.md

   - whether or not you want the QOoper8 module to log its activity to the console (which is recommended during development)

         const options = {
+          mode: 'child_process',    // defaults to 'webworker'
           logging: true,            // defaults to false if not specified
-          poolSize: 3               // we will use up to 3 Workers, depending on activity levels }
+          poolSize: 3               // we will use up to 3 Workers, depending on activity levels
+          exitOnStop: true          // ensures that the process exits when QOper8 is stopped }